opennetty/opennetty-core/README.md

 ### Action validation (Nitoo-only, powerline-only)

-As they operate over an unreliable medium (i.e power lines), Nitoo PLC devices may not always receive some of the messages sent by the OpenWebNet gateway.
+As they operate over an unreliable medium (i.e power lines), Nitoo PLC devices may not always receive the messages sent by the
+OpenWebNet gateway.
 To mitigate that, these devices automatically report back whether a bus command or dimension set demand was successfully applied or not using special VALID ACTION or INVALID ACTION diagnostic frames: OpenNetty monitors these frames to determine whether the requested action was actually performed: when no confirmation is received, the initial message is automatically retransmitted by OpenNetty until the maximum number of allowed retransmissions is reached (2 by default) or the demand is confirmed by the remote device.
 If no positive confirmation is received, the command is assumed to be unsuccessful